Susan-Kathoni/Pitches/README.md

 ## Known Bugs

 The application does not display the profile picture and username.
+It instead displays the user_id instead of the username.

 ## Contact Details